DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-bar-codes/code-39-extended.md

     Specifies the density of a bar code's bars.

-The **Code 39 Extended** bar code, as opposed to [Code 39](code-39-usd-3.md), automatically replaces all necessary characters with special symbols, when required.
+The **Code 39 Extended** barcode, as opposed to [Code 39](code-39-usd-3.md), automatically replaces all necessary characters with special symbols, when required.
 This means that you do not need to do this manually, otherwise, the result will be incorrect.

 For example, if you want to insert a "TAB" character into a bar code's text, use "\t", which will be replaced by "$I" for coding, and then into "TAB" after scanning: